ethereum/meteor-package-elements/README.md

     this.render('dapp_modal', {
         to: 'modal',
         data: {
-            closePath: '/dashboard' // set this property if you want to determine where to go when the modal overlay is clicked.
+            closePath: '/dashboard' // this property can be set if you want to determine where to go when the modal overlay is clicked.
         }
     });
     this.render('myContentTemplate', {